So I just received an e-mail that I am on Strict Probation…what does that mean?

 - Were any of the changes you made effective?

 - Did you make any changes in your lifestyle/studying habits?

 - Did you utilize resources on campus?

-- You will now be required to meet with an advisor in Academic Advising at least once during the semester before you are able to register for classes for the next semester.
+- You will now be expected to meet with an advisor in Academic Advising at least once during the semester before you are able to register for classes for the next semester.

 - Take a look at your class schedule for this semester; do you need to make changes?
 Contact Academic Advising for assistance.

-What will happen if I cannot raise my cumulative GPA above a 2.0 after one semester of strict probation?
+What will happen if I cannot raise my cumulative GPA above a 2.0 after this semester on strict probation?

 You will earn academic suspension.
 See information on Suspension.
 (Note: Suspension will occur anytime your cumulative GPA falls below 1.0.)